gwiazdorrr/EventBetter/README.md

     }
 }
 ```

-Back to the basic Listen, maybe you want to stop listening after the first message arrives?
+Back to the basic `Listen`, maybe you want to stop listening after the first message arrives?
 ```cs
 EventBetter.Listen(this, (TextMessage msg) => Debug.Log(msg.text, this), once: true);
 ```